America’s largest perimeter bicycling event circles Metro Tucson annually on the Saturday before Thanksgiving.

 El Tour de Tucson

-This homegrown Tucson ride has become America’s largest perimeter bicycling event and it's geared to all ages and abilities.
+El Tour de Tucson presented by Casino Del Sol is a homegrown Tucson ride that has become America’s largest perimeter bicycling event, and it's geared to all ages and abilities.

 Check out the Perimeter Bicycling Association of America (PBAA) website.